 In October 1857, Lieutenant Edward Fitzgerald Beale first explored the present site of Kingman when he and his team surveyed the 35th parallel in anticipation of building a wagon road.
 In the heat of the desert, they used camels for transportation, an idea they were sure would catch on.
 Alas, it never did.
-When the wagon road, stretching from Fort Defiance to the Colorado River was completed, it was named for the Lieutenant.
+When the wagon road, stretching from Fort Defiance to the Colorado River, was completed, it was named for the Lieutenant.
 Soon the Beale Road saw all manner of travelers trekking through the desert.
 In the beginning, these were primarily miners and prospectors seeking their fortunes.

 Kingman built its first school.
-The next year would see the organization of the town’s first church and the opening of the Kingman Hotel.
-But the biggest event of 1887 was when Kingman won the election of the county seat for Mohave County from nearby Mineral Park.
+The following year would see the organization of the town’s first church and the opening of the Kingman Hotel.
+But the most significant event of 1887 was when Kingman won the election of the county seat for Mohave County from nearby Mineral Park.
 Despite the conclusiveness of the polls, officials refused to give up the county records.
 Outraged, Kingman citizens subsequently raided the Mineral Park town hall and made off with the county documents, literally “taking” the county seat.

-By 1888 most of the original townsite lots had been sold and the business district grew on the north side of the railroad line, now called Andy Devine Avenue.
+By 1888 most of the original townsite lots had been sold, and the business district grew on the north side of the railroad line, now called Andy Devine Avenue.
 On the south side, numerous homes were soon built.

-Despite a major economic depression in 1893 when the price of silver fell from $1.29 to $.78 oz., the comparative increase in the value of gold, plus the cyanidation separations process introduced into Arizona in 1895 resulted in an influx of miners and promoters.
+Despite a significant economic depression in 1893 when the price of silver fell from $1.29 to $.78 oz., the comparative increase in the value of gold, plus the cyanidation separations process introduced into Arizona in 1895, resulted in an influx of miners and promoters.
 The discovery, in May 1900 of Gold Road, a rich gold strike in the Black Mountains, helped to make Kingman a center for the mining activities of the county.

 By the turn of the century, Kingman had grown to some 500 people and continued to develop as gold was discovered in the hills surrounding area.
 The Hotel Beale, located at 325 E. Andy Devine Avenue was built in 1900 and first catered to the many passengers of the Santa Fe Railroad.
 In 1906, the Devine family from Flagstaff moved to the area and purchased the hotel.
-It was here that Andy Devine, a popular character actor in films from the 1920s to the 1950s, grew up.
+It was here that Andy Devine, a famous character actor in films from the 1920s to the 1950s, grew up.
 During these years, the hotel began to serve guests traveling on the Old Trails Highway and later to travelers of Route 66 when it came through.
 Successful for decades, the historic Hotel Beale closed in 2012 and now sits abandoned and in disrepair.